Criminal Defense Lawyer Rockville MD

 How to Act When Being Arrested for a Crime

-As soon as a person realizes they are about to get arrested for a crime, he or she may start pleading innocence to the officer.
-Especially someone who has never been arrested before, they may become flooded with shock and disorientation.
+As soon as a person realizes they are about to get arrested for a crime, he or she may start by contacting a Rockville MD criminal defense lawyer.
+In most cases, you may plead your innocence to the officer.
+Someone who has never been arrested before may become flooded with shock and disorientation.
 However, this is not the time to make passionate statements to defend yourself, as what you say may be used to convict you of the accused crime.
 The likelihood of the officer letting the person go after being placed into handcuffs is quite low.
 Perhaps the best thing a person can do is follow the tips listed here, and consult with a criminal defense lawyer in Rockville Maryland as soon as possible.

 Q: What is the most important thing to remember during an arrest?